 Not only does using hot water strip your skin of its moisture, but it can also cause your skin to produce more oil to combat the dryness.

 I love washing my face with lukewarm or cool water.
 Since my skin is already dry and sensitive, I don’t need to take any chances with irritation or possibly burning my skin.
-Even though the hot water may feel good, it can harm your skin.
+Even though the hot water may feel good, it can cause more harm than good.

 Not Doing a Thorough Cleanse